adobe/sizewatcher/README.md

 - addition of large dependencies (and transient dependency trees)
 - accidental addition of large binary files to the git repository
 - sudden increase in build artifact size
-- etc.

-Currently supported are git repository size itself, Node.js/npm modules and measuring any custom files or folders - see [Comparators reference](#comparators-reference).
-More built-in languages & options are possible in the future.
+While any custom file or folder path can be measured via configuration, various types are automatically measured, including git repository, Node module dependencies and npm package size - see [comparators reference](#comparators-reference).
+More built-in languages & options are added over time and [contributions are welcome](#new-comparator).

 `sizewatcher` runs as part of your CI and reports results as comment on the pull request or as github commit status (optional), allowing to block PRs if a certain threshold was exceeded.

-This is an example of a Github PR comment with a failure (ignore the small numbers):
+This is an example of a `sizewatcher` Github PR comment with a failure (ignore the small numbers):

 ---